kkasravi/w251-homework-2/README.md

 ## Instructions

 Both the edge device (VM on mac pro) and AWS use kubernetes.
-The AWS environment should be deployed after ssh'ing into an AWS instance by doing:
+Prior to deploying the AWS services, you need to update storage/deployment.yaml to add your ACCESS_KEY and SECRET_KEY variables.
+The AWS environment can be deployed after ssh'ing into an AWS instance by doing:

 > make deploy-aws

 The AWS instance I've allocated is a t2.medium with an extended volume.

-The edge environment should be deployed on the edge VM by doing:
+The edge environment can be deployed on the edge VM by doing:

 > make deploy-edge